TRIQS/nda/doc/ex8.md

   - `s1 / M1`: multiplies (lazy) the scalar with the inverse (non-lazy) of `M1`, only square matrices are allowed (since `M1` is inverted), result is also square with the same size

-@subsection ex8_p7 Using linear algebra tools
+@section ex8_p7 Using linear algebra tools

 In addition to the basic matrix-matrix and matrix-vector multiplications described above, **nda** provides some useful
 @ref linalg_tools.